Image of Dr. Bronner Castile Soap Unscented blue bottle lying on its side

 The experience: Can you use Dr. Bronner’s for laundry?

-I’m a big fan of non-toxic laundry detergents, been using them for years.
+I’m a big fan of non-toxic laundry detergents and been using them for years.
 So one day, I gave Dr. B’s a go in the washing machine, and it worked like a charm.
 For a medium load, I added ⅓ cup of Dr. Bronner’s straight to the load, followed by ½ cup vinegar during the rinse cycle.
 (Use half those amounts for a high efficiency machine.)

 Verdict: I really loved how minty fresh my laundry smelled after pulling it out of the dryer.
 My clothes were soft and clean, except for a slight bit of soapy residue left on my mom jeans — but it wasn’t anything a wet washcloth couldn’t take care of.